 While working or living offshore, expatriates are exposed to the same or greater health risks that occur in North America.
 However, they do not have the benefit of their Canadian Government health care system or U.S. private health care plan.
 Falling ill in some far off land is distressing enough without the worry of who is going to pay your health bills.
 Such medical bills can run into the hundreds of thousands of dollars.
 Some medical facilities are often reluctant to provide treatment without receiving cash or an ironclad promise to be paid.
 Finally, if while traveling from your offshore country you happen to fall ill or injure yourself, you will require medical travel insurance or even evacuation if the facilities are inadequate.
 Some expatriates are able to become part of the local government health plan if they satisfy certain residency and immigration requirements.
 However, as many Canadians know, such government plans, especially in second and third world countries, are often inadequate, rife with long waiting lists and cover only basic medical needs.
 Of course, many counties which expatriates travel to have no government health plans or in some cases not much of a government.
 Self-insuring is impossible as even a small illness or injury can bankrupt a person.
-All of the above points to the requirement for expatriates to purchase adequate health and emergency medical evacuation coverage that suits their needs and budget.
+All of the above points to the requirement for expatriates to purchase adequate international expatriate benefit plans and emergency medical evacuation coverage that suits their needs and budget.

 Hospital plans and coverage

 Most plans will provide in-patient care, which is a technical term for in-hospital treatment.
 Such expenses include hospital accommodation, surgeons, anesthetists’ & physicians’ charges.
 Consultations in radiology, pathology, oncology and radiotherapy can also be included.
 The more enhanced plans include some outpatient charges such as specialist fees including therapies such as acupuncture, osteopathy, physiotherapy, homeopathy.
 Some plans also offer coverage for primary consultations and primary care including a certain amount of prescribed drugs.
 Local road ambulance is included in most basic plans.
 Nursing at home and emergency dentistry are also options.
 These plans are generally called hospital plans because they usually cover in-hospital treatment only.
-More comprehensive plans are available to cover, in addition to the above, a wide array of outpatient care.
+More comprehensive international expatriate benefit plans are available to cover, in addition to the above, a wide array of outpatient care.
 Such expenses include: psychiatry, organ transplants, rehabilitation, home nursing, childbirth, home delivery, general practitioners consultations, eye & ear specialists, other specialist services such as dietetic guidance, vaccinations, lab tests and analysis, x-rays, scans, EKGs, hearing aids, physiotherapy, chiropractor, osteopath and a certain amount of prescribed drugs.
 Such plans are usually just over double the cost of a hospital plan.
 Those who are accustomed to using a government-sponsored plan as exists in Canada, may want to purchase such a comprehensive plan.

 Wide array of options

 In terms of coverage, most plans cover expenses at 100%.
 Others have the option to have the insured pay 20% of the costs.
 Most plans have the option to include a $500 or $1,000 US deductible, which also helps to lower the premium costs.
 All plans have a maximum coverage ranging from US$500,000 to US$1 million per year.
 The expatriate plans generally have the option to add emergency travel medical and evacuation coverage for an extra fee.
 This coverage is highly recommended and the cost is quite reasonable.
 In one case, a Canadian client was traveling in Mexico and suffered a heart attack.
 He was rushed to the local medical facility to be stabilized and was then evacuated in a specially designed medical jet to the United States for treatment.
 After a few weeks and a successful treatment, the total cost was almost $300,000 Canadian.
 The insurance company paid everything except a very small portion which was paid by the province in full.Almost all evacuation options include a global service network in association with a specialist evacuation partner, such as SOS or Medex.
-The plans provide for immediate transportation from any location in the world to the nearest centre of medical excellence for in-patient treatment of emergency conditions.
+The international expatriate benefit plans provide for immediate transportation from any location in the world to the nearest centre of medical excellence for in-patient treatment of emergency conditions.
 The emergency evacuation plans usually cover the cost of reasonable return fares to your own country of residence after recovery.
 If the expatriate dies, their physical remains can be transported home at no charge.

 Restrictions and exclusions

 All expatriate health plans have some restrictions and exclusions.
 Some common exclusions are for pre-existing conditions which were know before being insured.
 If you have an expatriate plan already and you have suffered a condition that may reoccur, such as a back injury or cancer, you should avoid changing your coverage.
 Other exclusions such as cosmetic treatment, naturally occurring conditions like menopause, sexually transmitted diseases, abuse of alcohol, intentional self-inflicted injuries and the standard war and riot events are not covered.
 Most plans do not cover maternity or childbirth.
 However, there are a few health plans which will cover a normal or complicated delivery with a waiting period of 12 months after the policy is put in force.
 Others will cover maternity if the insured becomes pregnant after becoming insured.
-An elective caesarean is covered up to a certain maximum.
+An elective cesarean is covered up to a certain maximum.
 Of course, if you are not planning to have any children in the future, then this exclusion is of no consequence and you can enjoy the premium savings as a result.
 One should note that a complicated pregnancy can be very expensive and unwise to self-insure.